What is AODA document compliance?

 It is important to note that while these apps do a good job at flagging some accessibility issues, they cannot be relied on to identify all issues.

 The process of adjusting accessibility issues within an online document so that it conforms to WCAG is called online document remediation.
 The first step in the process is conducting a thorough audit of an online document to ensure it incorporates the necessary elements detailed above.
 If these elements are absent, you will need to add them to the document.
-Just as importantly, if these elements have been applied incorrectly, you will need to readjust them so that they align with WCAG requirements.

 This process can prove challenging, time-consuming, and costly, especially when dealing with complex, lengthy online documents.